Holiday Energy Optimization: A Practical 6-Step Guide for Retail and Hotel Buildings

 Step 1: Understand How Holiday Operations Change Energy Demand

-- Which systems run longer or cycle more often
+Note which systems run longer or cycle more often

 Step 2: Identify and Resolve System Inefficiencies Early